lse-ds205/climate-data-web-scraping/rag_unfccc/CONTRIBUTING.md

 This guide will help you set up your development environment to work on the Climate Policy Extractor project.

+> **Note**: Before starting development, please check [KNOWN_ISSUES.md](KNOWN_ISSUES.md) for known bugs and planned improvements.
+This will help you avoid duplicate work and understand current limitations.

 ## 1. Install Python dependencies

 First, clone the repository and navigate to the project directory: